ummjevel/Generative-AI-for-beginners-dotnet/03-CoreGenerativeAITechniques/01-lm-completions-functions.md

 1. Then finally when we interact with the model, we'll send the `ChatOptions` object that specifies the function the model could call if it needs to get the weather info.

     ```csharp
-    var responseOne = await client.CompleteAsync("What is today's date", chatOptions); // won't call the function
+    var responseOne = await client.GetResponseAsync("What is today's date", chatOptions); // won't call the function

-    var responseTwo = await client.CompleteAsync("Should I bring an umbrella with me today?", chatOptions); // will call the function
+    var responseTwo = await client.GetResponseAsync("Should I bring an umbrella with me today?", chatOptions); // will call the function
     ```

 > 🙋 **Need help?**: If you encounter any issues, [open an issue in the repository](https://github.com/microsoft/Generative-AI-for-beginners-dotnet/issues/new).